phpMussel/phpMussel/_docs/readme.en.md

 URL scanner configuration.

 "urlscanner"
 - Built into phpMussel is a URL scanner, capable of detecting malicious URLs from within any data or files scanned.
-To enable the URL scanner, set the `urlscanner` directive to true; To disable it, set this directive to false.
+To enable the URL scanner, specify the names of the signature files to use, delimited by commas.

 Note: If the URL scanner is disabled, you won't need to review any of the directives in this category (`urlscanner`), because none of them will do anything if this is disabled.